AGE - Aging Studies

 AGE 798.
 Interprofessional Perspectives on Aging (3).

-Introduction to the advanced study of the process of aging from a multidisciplinary point of view.
+Introduces the advanced study of the process of aging from a multidisciplinary point of view.
 Not open to students with an undergraduate major or minor in aging studies.
 Prerequisite: admission to Graduate School.